Humanities Research Working Groups

 The Literacy Studies Group includes faculty, professionals, researchers and graduate students from diverse backgrounds (psychology, sociology, neuroscience, linguistics, and education).
 The group meets to break artificial disciplinary barriers and to facilitate the exchange of information on the issue of literacy, a major concern in our technological society.

-Convenor: Dr. R. Malatesha Joshi, Teaching, Learning, and Culture
+Convenors: Dr. R. Malatesha Joshi, Dr. Emily Cantrell, Dr. Kay Wijekumar, Teaching, Learning, and Culture

 The Medieval Studies Working Group invites the participation of all faculty and graduate students with academic interests in the Middle Ages, roughly defined as the period 500-1500 CE.
 Regular meetings normally focus on the airing of work-in-progress or the discussion of published primary or secondary works.
 The group provides a forum for dialogue about the field of medieval studies and any topic within it; supports participants’ own research with opportunities for constructive feedback; increases awareness of, and access to, interdisciplinary possibilities as we benefit mutually from one another’s more specialized interests and expertise; and continues to develop a sense of community among TAMU’s medievalists.